PSA Birth Certificates do not expire. They have lifetime validity as stipulated in Republic Act No. 119091.

 However, getting a fresh copy of one’s birth certificate is not that easy.
 Just like any other government document, you have to pay and wait in line for it.

-For this reason, Senate Bill 24501 seeks to provide permanent validity to birth certificates.
+For this reason, Senate Bill 24502 seeks to provide permanent validity to birth certificates.
 If passed into law, LGUs, schools, GOCCs, and even private companies will now be required to accept birth certificates, whether it’s a new copy or not.
-This means that you can now also submit your birth certificate even it’s obtained from the NSO, local civil registrar, or Philippine Foreign Service Post.
+This means that you can now submit your birth certificate even if it’s obtained from the NSO, local civil registrar, or Philippine Foreign Service Post.

 However, this bill also states a few cases where government and private institutions may be allowed to require applicants to submit a new copy instead: